venkatadry/Docker/README.md

 ### 2. `WORKDIR /app`

 Sets the working directory inside the container to `/app`.
 All subsequent commands will be executed in this directory.
-If the directory doesn't exist, Docker will create it.([WIREDGORILLA][1], [Medium][2])
+If the directory doesn't exist, Docker will create it.
+If the WORKDIR instruction is not specified in a Dockerfile, the default WORKDIR is the root directory (/)

 ### 3. `COPY package*.json ./`